Iranian Missiles Fired Toward UK Bases in Cyprus, Defense Secretary Says - The Media Line

 Support The Media Line.
 Save democracy.

-He also noted that around 300 British personnel stationed near US bases in Bahrain were close to areas targeted by Iranian missiles.
-That proximity, he suggested, highlights the risk to UK forces deployed across the region.
+He added that about 300 British personnel stationed near US bases in Bahrain were also close to areas targeted by Iranian missiles, underscoring the exposure of UK forces deployed across the Gulf.

-Prime Minister Sir Keir Starmer has said Royal Air Force aircraft are currently flying defensive missions.
-The government has drawn a clear line between the US–Israel strikes on Iranian targets and Britain’s own role, which officials characterize as protective.
+Prime Minister Sir Keir Starmer said Royal Air Force aircraft are flying defensive missions and stressed that Britain’s role is focused on force protection rather than participation in offensive operations.
+London has drawn a distinction between the US-Israel campaign against Iranian leadership and military targets and the UK’s current posture, which officials describe as defensive and precautionary.

+In Nicosia, Cypriot Prime Minister Nikos Christodoulides said his government had received assurances that the missiles did not strike Cypriot territory and that there was no direct hit on British bases.
+He emphasized that Cyprus “is not involved in this conflict in any way” and is not facilitating offensive operations, adding that the island “cannot become part of the problem.”
+Christodoulides also said Cyprus had activated emergency protocols and was in constant contact with London and other partners to assess developments.

-Since the launch of Operation Epic Fury, Iran has fired missiles and drones toward Israel and several Arab states hosting Western military installations, including Bahrain, Qatar, Saudi Arabia, the United Arab Emirates, Kuwait, Oman, and others.
-Healey’s remarks suggest that the launch area has expanded, even as the intent behind specific trajectories is still being assessed.
+Since the launch of Operation Epic Fury, Iran has fired missiles and drones toward Israel and several Arab states hosting Western military installations, including Bahrain, Qatar, Saudi Arabia, the United Arab Emirates, Kuwait, and Oman.
+The reported launches toward Cyprus mark the first time British bases on the island have been publicly referenced in connection with Iranian retaliation, even as the precise targeting intent remains under review.

-No change in Britain’s posture was announced.
-The focus, for now, remains on force protection and monitoring further launches.
+No formal change in Britain’s military posture has been announced.
+For now, officials say the priority remains protecting personnel, tracking additional launches, and preventing further regional spillover.